God Father (2020 film)

-God Father is a 2020 Tamil action thriller film directed by Jegan Rajshekar and co-produced by Rajkumar and Ajith Vasudev.
+God Father is a 2020 Tamil survival action thriller film directed by Jegan Rajshekar and co-produced by Rajkumar and Ajith Vasudev.
 The film starring Natty, Lal, and Ananya has the music composed by Naviin Ravindren.

 Plot

-Adhiyamaan (Natty), a young middle class office goer, is a contented man who lives with his loving wife Mithra (Ananya) and adorable son Arjun (Ashwanth) in a multi-storeyed apartment.
+Adhiyamaan (Natty), a young middle class office goer, is a contented man who lives with his loving wife Mithra (Ananya) and adorable son Arjun (Ashwanth Ashokkumar) in a multi-storeyed apartment.
 Life goes smoothly for Adhi until one day, he unknowingly falls in dreaded gangster Marudhu's (Lal) trap.

-The latter's little son has a malfunctioning heart, and doctors say he can only be saved with a heart transplant.
-But the problem is to find a donor matching the boy's age and blood group.
+Marudhu's young son has a malfunctioning heart, and doctors say he can only be saved with a heart transplant.
+But the problem is to find a donor matching his age and blood group.
 Marudhu sends his henchmen out to check various hospital records to locate a suitable kid.
 Arjun's stats match his son's needs.
 So he decides to kill Arjun and harvest his heart for his son.
 Thus begins a survival drama, which largely takes place within an apartment complex.
 How Adhi uses his wits to save his child forms the rest of the story.